 Save the date and book your travel to Perth for the first of two exciting PKARF conferences.

 Priorities in Progress will be held at the AK Bell Library in Perth where summary findings from the first year of knowledge assessment and preliminary research priorities will be presented by the PKARF Champions.
-This will also be the first opportunity to get stuck in and contribute to the shaping of the Framework with 'Think Tank' workshops where you can review draft period summaries, nominate case studies, highlight knowledge gaps, and share your opinion on where future archaeological research should be directed.
+This will also be the first opportunity to get stuck in and contribute to the shaping of the Framework with 'think-tank' workshops where you can review drafts, nominate case studies, highlight knowledge gaps, and share your views on where future archaeological research should be directed.

 The PKARF conferences are free admission and open to all who are interested.

-Student Attendance Bursaries will be available from ScARF to support students with the cost of travel and accommodation to attend PKARF: Priorities in Progress.
+Student Attendance Bursaries are available from ScARF to support students with the cost of travel and accommodation to attend.
 For more information on how to apply please visit the ScARF Student Network pages.